robert-wallis/Image-Distance/README.md

-# This project is currently in pre ALPHA stage.
+# This project is currently in pre-ALPHA stage.
 Meaning, it's under development and doesn't really work at all.

 ## Purpose